Diagon Alley and Knockturn Alley

 Yoru no yami (Nokutān) Yokochō

 The katakana lettering above 夜の闇 is ノクターン nokutān.
-(In all browsers except IE, this will appear in parentheses after 夜の闇).
 This is where the Japanese translation gets interesting.
 The effect of these letters for the Japanese reader is to show that 夜の闇 ('darkness of the night') should actually be read ノクターン nokutān.
 Since it is written in katakana, the assumption will be that nokutān is an English word.

 In fact, ノクターン nokutān already exists in Japanese; it's a borrowing of the English word 'nocturne' meaning 'a musical piece dealing with the evening or night'.
 Most adult Japanese are therefore likely to connect nokutān with the loanword 'nocturne'.
 If they are not familiar with the word nokutān, they will simply assume it's an English word, even though they may not know exactly what it means.

 To sum up, when reading this name, a Japanese reader will see the following:

 - the meaning of the name in Japanese ('darkness of the night');

 - the fact that this name should be read with the pronunciation nokutān, not yoru no yami;

 - in deciphering the meaning of nokutān, many literate Japanese will make an association with the loanword 'nocturne' meaning 'musical piece dealing with the evening or night'.

 - if the reader happens to be familiar with the word 'nocturne', it will be assumed that nokutān is an English word.
 However, very few are unlikely to deduce that the original English is 'Knockturn'.

 |Hẻm means 'alley', xéo means 'oblique, slanting'